 13. Public Health 13.1 Could the activity lead to increased risk to community health and safety from use of equipment, materials, transportation, or natural hazards?
-No The project is not expected to result in any significant risks to public health.
-It will not introduce or promote the use of GMO seeds in the project sites, and will reduce the existing public health risks related to use of contaminated water for irrigation, livestock and human consumption, as it will provide safe water access points.
-During asset creation, communities use equipment such as hammers, pick axes and spades to create assets.
-As implemented in Phase I, the project procure first-aid kits for all project sites and train community members on their use, in the event of any minor juries on site.
+No During asset creation, communities use equipment such as hammers, pick axes and spades to create assets.
+During Phase 1, the project procured first-aid kits for all project sites and trained community members on their use, in the event of any minor I juries on site.
+The project will not promote the use of agrochemicals but will provide sensitisation to reduce the risks of poisoning due to unsafe and inefficient application of agrochemicals.
 Normally the fishponds for fish farming or other ponds could facilitate vector growth like mosquitoes.
 However, there is no transmission of malaria and other vector-borne diseases in Lesotho.
-Should small-scale fish ponds be one of the selected assets through the CBPP, during the screening of sub-projects appropriate mitigation measures will be identified and included in the ESMP.
+Should fishponds be one of the selected assets through the CBPP, ESIA will be performed and this risk will be further assessed.
 13.1.1 Could activities during construction or operation phase lead to increased community risks from e.g. increased traffic, inappropriate design or use of equipment and materials that would not be handled by following normal Standard Operating Procedures?
-Medium No 13.1.2 Could the activity cause community exposure to water-born, water- based, water-related, vector-born or communicable diseases?
+No 13.1.2 Could the activity cause community exposure to water-born, water- based, water-related, vector-born or communicable diseases?
 Medium No

-14 Physical and Cultural Havitana 14.
-Physical and Cultural Heritage 14.1 Could the activity negatively affect heritage?
+14. Physical and Cultural Heritage 14.1 Could the activity negatively affect heritage?
 No The project is not expected to have any negative impacts on physical and cultural heritage.
 While there are nationally or internationally recognised heritage sites in the project districts, the project activities will not be implemented in or adjacent to these sites.
-The project will include observation of cultural practices and traditions such as funeral rites when planning project interventions to ensure that project activities do not create cultural alienation of project participants.
-Thus, implementation of activities and project management plans that include project participants.
-Thus, implementation of funerals, initiation school periods and associated cultural bans, etc. If a cemetery is within a project site designated for land rehabilitation, protection measures will be implemented around the area to preserve and improve the dignity of the site.
+The project will include observation of cultural practices and traditions when planning project interventions to ensure that project activities do not create cultural alienation of project participants.
+Thus, implementation of activities and project management plans that include project participants/beneficiaries will take into considerations the local cultural practices when scheduling work, including consideration of funerals, initiation school periods and associated cultural bans, etc. If a cemetery is within a project sites designated for land rehabilitation, protection measures will be implemented around the area to preserve and improve the dignity of the site.
 Livestock-related activities that require engagements with herders will be planned to accommodate grazing times and central locations.
 14.1.1 Could the activity negatively impact any form of physical or cultural heritage?
-Medium No
+Medium No The process undertaken to obtain allocation of land parcels that are used for project interventions includes consultation with communities as well as the local government leadership that includes chiefs, councillors and endorsements by District Authorities.
+Within this process communal heritage sites such as gravesite are taken into consideration.